 Why Internal Links Are Important

-- User guidance: Visitors find relevant content faster.
+- User Guidance: Visitors find relevant content faster.

 Best Practices for Internal Linking

-2. Consider Link Depth
+2. Consider link depth

-3. Create a Structured Hierarchy
+3. Create a structured hierarchy

-5. Limit the Number of Links per Page
+5. Number of Links per Page

-Common Mistakes to Avoid
+Mistakes You Should Avoid

-- Links unrelated to content
+- Links unrelated to the content

 - Broken or dead links